bdsowers/cutiequest/README.md

 * Hoarder - lots of debris/detritus spawns in the map and clutters pathways
 * Smoker - smoke particle FX obscures portion of the screen
 * Foodie - food spawns in dungeon; must periodically eat it or you take damage
-* Completionist - must reveal entire dungeon before using the exit

 ### Quirks Still TBD
 * Ghosted